szwendacz/pull_request_template/pull_request_template.md

 ## Pull Request Checklist
 - [ ] [Release doc](https://goo.gl/3qOJlC) has been updated
 - [ ] Checked & updated related docs or pager instructions (if needed)
-- [ ] Check if the change is compliant with other systems (Mjolnir, Quality Dashboard, etc.)
+- [ ] Check if the change is compliant with other systems (Mjollnir, Quality Dashboard, etc.)

 ## Change Management
 Please add link to Jira/Pivotal if available.